 - julian Stallabrass

 Is the kind of insight gained by Philip Jones Griffiths in the Vietnam War possible in modern warfare, in conflicts such as Iraq, Syria or Ukraine?
-“It’s very difficult to do it now, but it was difficult to do it in Phillip’s time,” Holden explained.
+“It’s very difficult to do it now, but it was difficult to do it in Philip’s time,” Holden explained.
 “My message is: ‘Don’t give up.
 Because the world needs photojournalists.
 Although it may be harder to get that openness, it’s not impossible’.”

 Griffiths continued to return to and photograph Indochina long after American troops had gone home.
 The war, he realized, was far from over for the Vietnamese – particularly for the deformed children exposed to a chemical weapon known as Agent Orange.
 The resultant book, Agent Orange (2004), became another body of damning evidence of a campaign that left a legacy of disease and mutilation.